pyeventsourcing/eventsourcing/README.md

 ```

 Use the library's `Application` class to define an event-sourced application.
+Applications store and retrieve aggregates, using a persistence mechanism for
+aggregate events.

 Derive your application classes from the `Application` base class.
 Add command
 and query methods to manipulate and access the state of the application.